-How Protective Orders Work
+How Protective Orders Work in Illinois

-The order obtained is a temporary protective order, and it restrains the accused from harming, harassing, threatening, stalking or any other abusive activity directed toward you or your minor children.
+The protective order obtained is a temporary protective order, and it restrains the accused from harming, harassing, threatening, stalking or any other abusive activity directed toward you or your minor children.

-The Problem With Domestic Violence Charges
+The Problem With Domestic Violence Charges in Illinois